 4. “[Scripture] never once mentions the administration of baptism to adults who were born of Christian parents.”
 Bavinck, Herman.
 Reformed Dogmatics, Volume 4.
 Grand Rapids: Baker Academic, 2008, page 526.
 It is especially gratuitous because a positive command does not, by its nature, exclude, even if it is impossible for those who hear it to obey it.
 Consider that though the law was weak through the flesh (Romans 8:3) but that does not mean that the law does not have to be kept (Romans 3:19-20).
 In this case, the law is kept on our behalf by another and therefore the command is not negated but upheld.

-5. We might also add that such a requirement excludes servants of the household as well (unless they personally repented) but it appears that they also were baptized on the basis of a believing (covenantal) representative (see Acts 16:33-34 cf. Genesis 17:10-14).
+5. We might also add that such a requirement excludes servants of the household as well (unless they personally repented) but they were baptized on the basis of a believing (covenantal) representative (see Acts 16:33-34 cf. Genesis 17:10-14).

 6. cf. Isaiah 52:15 “So shall he sprinkle many nations; the kings shall shut their mouths at him: for [that] which had not been told them shall they see; and [that] which they had not heard shall they consider” (emphasis mine).